 Accreditations and Achievements

-We are regionally accredited by the New England Association of Schools and Colleges (NEASC).
+We are regionally accredited by the New England Commission of Higher Education (NECHE).

 Additional programs have earned discipline-specific recognitions or achievements.